Djurgårdens IF (men's ice hockey): Summary

-Djurgården has honoured a total of nine player numbers.
-The number 2 worn by Roland Stoltz, who spent 15 seasons with Djurgården between 1955 and 1970.
-As well, the number 2 worn by Charles Berglund was also retired by Djurgården, on 24 January 2012.
+Djurgården has retired the jersey numbers of nine players.
+The number 2 has been retired twice, for Roland Stoltz and Charles Berglund.
+Roland Stoltz wore the number during his 15 seasons with Djurgården between 1955 and 1970.
+The club later retired the number again for Charles Berglund.
 Berglund played 12 seasons with Djurgården and won the Swedish Championship with them five times.
 He was the team's captain in his four final seasons before retiring in 2001.
 He also won the World Championship gold medal two times (1991, 1992) as well as the Olympic gold medal once (1994).
+His number was retired on 24 January 2012.